benjbuch/octo_waffle/part_11-manipulating_tables.md

 ## Importing Data from Delimited Files

-A common standard to represent tabulated data as the comma-separated values, typically indicated by the extension `.csv`.
-However, the delimiters to represent the begin of a new column can be anything such as semicolons, white spaces (e.g. tab, blank).
+A common standard to store tabulated data is as comma-separated values.
+Typically such files end with the extension `.csv`.
+However, the delimiters to represent the start of a new column can be anything such as semicolons or white spaces (e.g. tab, blank).

 ### Importing Data from a Single File

-The data of the plate mentioned in this session’s introduction was saved in a comma-delimited file called ‘plate\_1.csv’.
-You can find it in the sub-folder ‘part\_10-working\_with\_tables\_files’.
-We will import this file using `readr::read_csv()`, which will try to guess the data type stored in each column.
+The data of the plate mentioned in this session’s introduction was saved as a comma-delimited file called ‘plate\_1.csv’ in the sub-folder ‘part\_10-working\_with\_tables\_files’.
+We are going to import this file using `readr::read_csv()`, which will try to guess the data type stored in each column.